cortexphp/json-schema/README.md

 use Cortex\JsonSchema\SchemaFactory;
 use Cortex\JsonSchema\Enums\SchemaFormat;

-// Create a basic user schema
+// Create a basic user schema using the SchemaFactory
 $schema = SchemaFactory::object('user')
     ->description('User schema')
     ->properties(